-(5) Performance credit for heat recovery and reduced mechanical exhaust rates may be awarded for use of ventlesscondensing dryers.
-Infiltration rate reduction of 3 CFM per dryer may be modeled in the proposed design if ventless dryers are specified Calculations must be approved by the rating authority.
+(5) Performance credit for reduced mechanical exhaust rates may be awarded for use of ventless dryers.
+Infiltration rate reduction of 3 CFM per dryer may be modeled in the proposed design if ventless dryers are specified.
 See Example 6-13.
 Sensible/latent load fraction shall be 0.6/0.15.

-EXAMPLE 6-313 - Baseline Infiltration Modeling with Ventless Dryers in Proposed Design
+EXAMPLE 6-13 - Baseline Infiltration Modeling with Ventless Dryers in Proposed Design

-- Q. The project involves a 5-story multifamily building with slab-on-grade foundation.
+Q. The project involves a 5-story multifamily building with slab-on-grade foundation.
 Each floor is 8,000 ft2.
 The total gross floor area is 40,000.
 The total gross wall area is 17,117 ft2.
 The total conditioned building volume is 360,068 ft3.
 The project is modeled in eQUEST.
-How should be baseline infiltration rate be entered? - A. Based on Appendix G Table G3.1 No.5 (b), the baseline infiltration at 75 Pa is 0.4 CFM/SF of the total area of the envelope air pressure boundary, including the lowest floor, any below- or above-grade walls, and roof (or ceiling) including windows and skylights, separating the interior conditioned space from the unconditioned environment.
-The total envelope air pressure boundary for the project is S=8.000 x 2 + 17.117=33.117 ft2
+How should be baseline infiltration rate be entered?

+A. Based on Appendix G Table G3.1 No.5 (b), the baseline infiltration at 75 Pa is 0.4 CFM/SF of the total area of the envelope air pressure boundary, including the lowest floor, any below- or above-grade walls, and roof (or ceiling) including windows and skylights, separating the interior conditioned space from the unconditioned environment.
+The total envelope air pressure boundary for the project is $S=8,000 \times 2 + 17,117=33,117 \text{ ft}^2$

-The air leakage at 75 Pa must be converted to leakage at the wind pressure using equations in Section G3.1.1.4 as follows: I=33,1170.40.112=1,484 CFM
+The air leakage at 75 Pa must be converted to leakage at the wind pressure using equations in Section G3.1.1.4 as follows: I=33.1170.40.112=1.484 CFM